Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 In the UK, the Air Passenger Rights and Air Travel Organisers’ Licensing (Amendment) (EU Exit) Regulations 2019, commonly known as UK 261, protects your air passenger rights when your plane is delayed, cancelled, or overbooked.
 This is a direct incorporation of the European Union’s EU261 regulation into UK law, following Brexit.

-Other regions, such as the United States and Canada, have their own sets of regulations and laws pertaining to flight delays and passenger rights.
+Travelling as a British or European passenger to overseas countries, such as the United States and Canada, you are covered by their own sets of regulations and laws related to flight delays and passenger rights.

 British Passenger Rights Simplified